-Reference note of Accounting Policy missing - SPI Ltd - P 85
+\bowtie Reference note of Accounting Policy missing - SPI Ltd - P 85

-○ Reverse Account.
-Basic and diluted both EPS to be mentioned.

-Reference no. of Cash & Cash Equivalents is also missing many times in Cash Flow Statements.
+- \mbox{ca} EPS reference rote no is normally missing in Statement of Profit & Loss Account.
+Basic and diluted both EPS to be mentioned. - $\ensuremath{\mathsf{cs}}$ Reference no. of Cash & Cash Equivalents is also missing many times in Cash Flow Statements.

-Compliance with AS - Illustrations

-Reported in Annual Report : Intangible Assets

-Intangible Assets are recognised and accounted at cost in accordance with Accounting Standard 26 'Intangible Assets" issued by ICAI (In case of Sun Pharma the note is missing altogether)
+• Compliance with AS - Illustrations Reported in Annual Report: Intangible Assets Intangible Assets are recognised and accounted at cost in accordance with Accounting Standard 26 Intangible Assets' issued by ICAI (In case of Sun Pharma the note is missing altogether) Observation: Reference should have been made to the Accounting Standards notified under the Companies (Accounting Standards) Rules, 2006 rather than those issued by the Institute of Chartered Accountants of India.
+Ideally should be like: Italian in the insertion of the includes enterprise resource planning project and other cost relating to software which provides significant future economic benefits.
+Costs comprise license fees and cost of system integration services 1 Compliance with AS: Tangible Assets Cat Tangible assets: Cat District Dis Compliance with AS - AS 22 30.
+Deferred tax assets and liabilities should be distinguished from assets and liabilities representing current tax for the period.

-Observation :

-Reference should have been made to the Accounting Standards notified under the Companies (Accounting Standards) Rules ,2006 rather than those issued by the Institute of Chartered Accountants of India .

-Ideally should be like :

-Compliance with AS: Tangible Assets

-Rangible assets:

-(R i) Fixed assets other than ii) below are carried at cost of acquisition | construction including incidental expenses directly attributable to the acquisition | construction activity, as the case may be, less accumulated depreciation, amortisation and impairment as necessary.

-Reference to borrowing cost is missing.

-R Finance costs: This title is misleading.

-Reproving costs in relation to acquisition and construction of qualifying assets are capitalised as part of cost of such assets up to the date when such assets are ready for intended use.
-Other borrowing costs are charged as expense in the year in which these are incurred.

-Compliance with AS - AS 22

-30. Deferred tax assets and liabilities should be distinguished from assets and liabilities representing current tax for the period.
 Deferred tax assets and liabilities should be disclosed under a separate heading in the balance sheet of the enterprise, separately from current assets and current liabilities.

-Explanation:

-Deferred tax assets (net of the deferred tax liabilities, if any, in accordance with paragraph 29) is disclosed on the face of the balance sheet separately after the head 'Investments' and deferred tax liabilities (net of the deferred tax assets, if any, in accordance with paragraph 29) is disclosed on the face of the balance sheet separately after the head 'Unsecured Loans.'

-This is in contrast with requirements of Division I of Schedule III to the Companies Act,2013
+Explanation: Deferred tax assets (net of the deferred tax liabilities, if any, in accordance with paragraph 29) is disclosed on the face of the balance sheet separately after the head 'Investment's and deferred tax liabilities (net of the deferred tax assets, if any, in accordance with paragraph 29) is disclosed on the face of the balance sheet separately after the head 'Unsecured Loans.'
+This is in contrast with requirements of Division I of Schedule III to the Companies Act, 2013